zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **apiml.gateway.timeoutMillis**

-    This property is used to define the timeout value for connection to the services.
+    This property is used to define the timeout value for connection to services.

 * **apiml.security.ssl.verifySslCertificatesOfServices**